Bobby Johnstone: Oldham Athletic

-After his second spell with Hibs he went south again to join Oldham Athletic and is widely regarded as one of their greatest ever players.
+After his second spell with Hibernian, Johnstone returned to England joining Oldham Athletic in 1961.
+He spent four years at Oldham making 143 appearances and scored 36 goals helping them gain promotion to the Third Division in 1963.
+Johnson is regarded as one of the most important players for Oldham during the 1960's.

 Bernard Halford was assistant secretary in the early 1960s and recalled, "He transformed the club, no doubt about that.
 He had the crowds flocking down Sheepfoot Lane, even though Athletic had dropped into the Fourth Division.
 I think it was the only period in my life when I regularly told lies.
 On match days the phone never stopped ringing.
 'Is Johnstone playing?'
 Bobby might have been sitting in my office with his ankle in plaster, but I had to say he was playing, otherwise the fans wouldn't have turned up.
 It really was as cut and dried as that."

 In the summer of 1965, some 19 years after his senior career had started, Johnstone retired from playing professional football.

-International
+International career

-Of his seventeen international caps, probably the most memorable was scoring on his debut, a 3–2 win against England at Wembley in which Lawrie Reilly also scored.
+Of Johnstone's seventeen international caps, probably the most memorable was scoring on his debut, a 3–2 win against England at Wembley in which Lawrie Reilly also scored.
 From Scotland's 22-man 1954 World Cup squad, Scotland decided to take only 13 of the 22 to the finals.
 Johnstone was in the 13 but withdrew through injury.
 Staying at home on reserve were the likes of Bobby Combe and Jimmy Binning.
 George Hamilton was also on reserve but travelled after Johnstone's withdrawal.

 Johnstone also collected international goals against Northern Ireland, Wales, Sweden and Finland.
 As well as winning 17 international caps for Scotland, Johnstone also represented the Scottish League on 6 occasions.
 He also played for a Great Britain team against a "Rest of Europe" side in August 1955, a match played to commemorate the 75th year of the Irish Football Association.